-Loek van Vliet (1988) studied at the Royal Academy of Arts in the Hague, the Netherlands.
-He has worked on long-term projects on the experience of landscape.
-This has resulted in exhibitions and books like: Sacred Grounds, quiet areas in the Netherlands and Flanders; Natural Climate Buffers; Dutch Paradise, the Inner Garden of the Randstad.
-His work is besides private collections represented in the Rijkscollection, the Hague and the Art collection of the University of Leiden.
+Loek van Vliet (1988) studied at the Royal Academy of Arts in The Hague.
+He works on long-term projects about the experience of landscape.
+This results in exhibitions and books like: Earthly Windows, the experience of the European Landscape throughout the ages; Sacred Grounds, quiet areas in the Netherlands and Flanders; Natural Climate Buffers.
+His work is besides in private collections represented in the Rijkscollection, the Hague and the Art collection of the University of Leiden.
 In 2014-2015 he has recieved an Young Emerging Artists Grant by the Mondriaan Fund.

 2016-2017 Mentorings program, Talent development Program, Mondriaan Fund, with James Beckett.